gbeckers/Darr/docs/readcode.rst

 without numpy does not support multi-dimensional arrays.
 Hence Darr will not include code for such arrays.

-In some environments, not all array numeric types can be read directly.
+In some environments, not all array numeric types can be read directly, although it can be done with more effort.
 For example, Matlab/Octave does not read complex numbers from file, or float16.
 In those cases, Darr generates slightly more involved code that still does what you want.

 Example arrays with code for all numeric types can be found `here
 <https://github.com/gbeckers/Darr/tree/master/examplearrays>`__.